 RESOURCES & INFRASTRUCTURE

 In basic terms, eye tracking is the measurement of eye activity.
 An eye tracker is a device that uses projection patterns and optical sensors to gather data about eye position, gaze direction or eye movements.
-It is a technique commonly used in various fields of research, including psychology, biology, neurology and medicine.

 PARTNERS & FUNDING

 We are grateful for the support and ongoing funding by these partners:

 University of Leipzig, Faculty of Medicine